 “Oh, Mrs. Kenley, Sunshine will be so happy!
 She helps everyone and we want to show her how precious she is to us!”

 For most folks, it really takes so little for them to feel that they matter.
 However, it requires an awareness on our part of being “other-centered” rather than “me-centered.”
 For a variety of sound reasons, many of us enter in relationships looking to see what the other person has to offer us.
 We absolutely should have high standards and expectations in any relationship, and we should not compromise ourselves.
 At the same time, in order for friendships to be Enriching, we must step outside of ourselves and our needs and focus on those of our friends.
 And because of the ways in which the Universe works, as we demonstrate to others that they hold high value, we will in turn be enriched.

 Cherishing our friends means planning and polishing our actions with precision so their value will sparkle and shine.

-If we want our friendships to produce added layers of Enrichment, we must be willing to work on being a Champion for our friends and to demonstrate that we Cherish them.
-Consider the following questions.
-After reflecting, write down your thoughts.
-As always, there is no right answer.
-Just what is healthy for you and your friendships.
+If we want our friendships to produce added layers of enrichment, we must be willing to work on being a champion for our friends and to demonstrate that we cherish them.

 - Am I a reliable source for compassionate accountability for my friends?
 Do I provide timely and thoughtful counsel?
 Do they feel safe to come to me when they have a difficult decision or problem?